The Buffet at The Wynn Review, Las Vegas

 Las Vegas, NV 89109

 Wynn Buffet has been one of the top buffets in Las Vegas for years.
 We have been there in the past and went back for dinner.
-In 2010 we tried their Sunday Brunch.
+In the middle of 2014 we tried their lunch buffet.

 Decor, Vibe – Massive dining room and buffet area.
 Whimsical decor with tall floral displays.
 16 live action cooking stations.
 People from all over the US and world were eating.
 We had to wait about 30 minutes to get in.
 Wait times can exceed an hour during peak times.